 Does "roodkcableoj28840ybtide" mean anything to you?

-By the time you read through this, you will understand what it is.
+By the time you read through this article, you will understand that it is not gibberish exactly.

 Talking about backdoors, I’d like to write about an attempted planting of backdoor in the linux kernel.